It may be just a few short months since Xiaomi Mi Band 4 was launched, but the Chinese tech-giant is already looking ahead to the next version.

 “We do not have a fixed time when we’re going to launch Mi-Band 5,” he said.

 “But I would say that we have already started working on Mi-Band 5 with Xiaomi and it’s not going to take that long.
 So we just launched Mi-Band 4, but potentially toward the [Indecipherable] of next year, we may launch Mi-Band 5.”

 It’s not too much of a surprise work has already begun, but it’s evident the launch window between subsequent generations is narrowing.
 Twelve-eighteen months is becoming more and more common.
 And even less in some cases.
 Samsung launched Galaxy Watch Active 2 in August, less than six months after unveiling the first version!

-Xiaomi has confirmed nothing yet, but according to a report from TizenHelp we can expect Mi Band 5 to land in the second quarter of 2020, most probably June.
+Xiaomi has confirmed nothing yet, but it seems we can expect Mi Band 5 to land in the second quarter of 2020, most probably June.
 This would be about a year after the current version was launched.